Iraneus/betamedneed/_services/ambulance.md

 ![Ambulance](/images/illustrations/ambulance2.jpg)

-As soon as you place an order and payment method is confirmed, you can have an ambulance available anywhere in
+As soon as you place an order and payment method is confirmed, you can have an ambulance available within 30 minutes.

-**Abuja**

-**Lagos**

-within 30 minutes or less.
-This can vary a little depending on your exact location and the time of request.
+This can vary based on your location and the time of request.

 You can Pay Now or Pay Later.